genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 **excludedEmitters**.
 This enables update filtering for a list of process names.
 Any database updates that originate from one of these processes will be ignored.
 Defaults to an empty list.

-**enableTypeAwareCriteriaEvaluator**This enables the type-aware criteria evaluator at the data-server level.
+**enableTypeAwareCriteriaEvaluator**.
+This enables the type-aware criteria evaluator at the data-server level.
 Defaults to `false`.
-[Click here to read more](#additional-information-on-enabletypeawarecriteriaevaluator)
+[Click here to read more](
+    /platform-reference/configure-key-modules/data-servers/examples/#enabletypeawarecriteriaevaluator)

 ### Query settings

-**defaultCriteria**This represents the default criteria for the query.
+**defaultCriteria**.
+This represents the default criteria for the query.
 Defaults to `null`.

 **disableAuthUpdates**.
 This disables real-time auth updates in order to improve the overall data responsiveness and performance of the server.
 Defaults to `false`.